-It was a Church of England school, here she came out from the chapel door, 20 to 30 meters of a long corridor, a long walk back to her classroom.
+It was a Church of England school, where she came out from the chapel door, 20 to 30 meters of a long corridor, a long walk back to her classroom.
 But just before the art room there was the poster of “Ophelia” By John Everett Millais.
 She stared at the painting.

 Just came out of her art lesson.
 She saw the poster again.
 Not knowing much about the painting at the time, but she knows it caught her eye.
 She decided to go and have another look!
-Standing right in front of it, the longer she looked, the more she felt in love with it.
+Standing right in front of it, the longer she looked, the more she fell in love with it.

-A young lady with her delicate white skinned floating on the riverbank in an English countryside.
+A young lady with her delicate white skinned floating on the riverbank in the English countryside.
 The refreshing spring, green and earth scenery, a peaceful feeling that may bring from only by the hand of Mother Nature.
 The artist chose a vivid colour in showing the fine sunny day.
 I do not know the reason in which or why she was floating on a river.
 She looked lost, but the composition of the print gave me a strange feeling of calmness or even a beautiful harmony.

 From looking into the details of her expression,

 she was not in any way calm but lost.

 Her lip was open, maybe speaking or trying to reach for air.